 Eventually, I realized that I needed to get myself together.
 I grabbed my coat and took-off to go for a walk.
 Getting away from and being outside for a half an hour helped a little.
 Next, I jotted down what was irking me.
 Seeing the list in actual writing, let me come up with some better solutions — like contacting about the WiFi once again.

 Finally, I decided to call my colleague — again and try to see what the problem was because sometimes you just have to quit making an excuse and get the work done to have a successful day.
 Eventually, I was able to get back to work, stick with it, and get a large amount of work done.

 Procrastination has always been about emotion management — and lack of emotional control will generally destroy your productivity.
-If you want to overcome procrastination, stay focused, and work more effectively with others, then you need to step-up your emotional management skills.
+If you want to overcome procrastination, stay focused, and work more effectively with others.
+Then, you need to step-up your emotional management skills to become more productive.
 Here five ways that you can achieve emotional balance and stay productive.